Getting your Trinity Audio player ready... |

 Before we take a look at the percentile rankings, it’s important to reiterate that since the score scale was changed, percentiles took on increased importance.
 After all, we can’t compare scores from the previous GMAT to scores from the post-2023 GMAT 1:1.
 Those scores have different meanings.

 For example, the often sought-after score threshold of 700 on the previous GMAT does not have the same meaning for the new GMAT version.
-In fact, a 700 on the previous GMAT is associated with the 89th percentile, a 705 on the current GMAT is associated with the 99th percentile.
+A 700 on the previous (legacy) version of the GMAT is associated with the 89th percentile, whereas a 705 on the current GMAT is associated with the 98th percentile.

 The New Total Score Percentiles

-Below are the current GMAT Score percentile rankings, which GMAC based on data from 596,155 tests administered in the period from July 2019 to June 2024.
+Below are the current GMAT score percentile rankings, which GMAC based on data from 531,520 tests administered in the period from July 2020 to June 2025.

 Total Score | Percentile Ranking |